For content marketers looking to publish the next big “Definitive Guide To X,” that’s bad news.

-To do this, simply search the competitor’s URL and scroll down to their inbound link profile:
+To do this, search the competitor’s URL and scroll down to their inbound link profile:

-Just by combing through their link profile you should start to pick up on trends.
-Possible campaigns they’re running and testing.
+Just by combing through their link profile, you should be able to pick up on trends and possible campaigns they’re running and testing.

 In this example, you can see that the Hard Rock in San Diego, CA ran an impressive Black Friday / Cyber Monday campaign.

-Heck, they got three excellent links out of it.
+Heck — they got a bunch of excellent links out of it.

 Your competitor is constantly outranking you.